Blue-Cheesecake/playtorium-assignment/README.md

 ## Implementations

-1. PTRA Server - The NestJS server providing the API for getting final total price given list of products and campaigns.
+1. PTRA Server - The NestJS server provides the API for getting the final total price given a list of products and campaigns.
-2. PTRA Mobile - The Mobile Application simulating the Shopping Cart for selecting the products with discount  and see the total price
+2. PTRA Mobile - The Mobile Application built by Flutter simulating the Shopping Cart for selecting the products with discount  and see the total price

 ## PTRA Server